BU-Spark/special-github-automation/README.md

 - Adding username to COLLABORATORS file.
 - Specifying the branch to make the edit.

+### Global Variable Setup
+Check the top of the Python script for a serious of global variables that should be set for propper function.

 ### Todo
 - Take input from CSV files.
 - Sync with each repo's collaborators list.